- 89% response rate

 TLDR: Software engineer working in San Fransisco who loves cats, hardstyle, Britney Spears, traveling, food, and video games.

 I aspire to experience and learn as much as possible, and I'll never say no to trying new things.
 I'm a USPA B-Licensed Skydiver, a PADI Master Scuba Diver, and a USHPA H-1 Hang Glider Pilot, and I'm also a huge adrenaline junkie.
-I've jumped off the highest bungee jump in the world, stood on top of a biplane while it did aerobatic tricks, rode a submarine down to 2100 feet below sea level to learn about deep sea creatures, white water rafted down the highest commercially rafted waterfall in the world, gone skydiving from a hot air balloon, flown an aerobatic plane and learned dogfighting maneuvers and tricks, gone tornado chasing with stormchasers, learned how to wrestle alligators, experienced weightlessness on a zero gravity flight, gone skinny-dipping in Antarctica, shot over 30 kinds of guns from sniper rifles to machine guns and a grenade launcher and a minigun, and much more.
+I've jumped off the highest bungee jump in the world, stood on top of a biplane while it did aerobatic tricks, rode a submarine down to 2100 feet below sea level to learn about deep sea creatures, white water rafted down the highest commercially rafted waterfall in the world, gone skydiving from a hot air balloon, flown an aerobatic plane and learned dogfighting maneuvers and tricks, gone tornado chasing with stormchasers, learned how to wrestle alligators, experienced weightlessness on a zero gravity flight, gone skinny-dipping in Antarctica, driven and shot a tank, shot flamethrowers, anti-tank guns, artillery, a grenade launcher, a minigun, and much more.

 Britney Spears is my goddess, and getting to meet her was the best day of my life (partly because I love her and partly because that trip actually changed my life; it taught me a lot about myself, and that's when I started traveling alone, learned how to skydive, scuba dive, and hang glide, and began devoting myself to experiencing as much as possible -- read my Teach, Learn, Share section below for my long explanation of why).